NeuronC News

 Jan, 2005 additions:

-Line editor added to allow interactive editing.
+Line editor to allow interactive editing.

 Oct, 2004 additions:

-Nav1.1, Nav1.5 and Nav1.6 Markov channel types added.
+Nav1.1, Nav1.5 and Nav1.6 Markov channel types.

 May, 2003 additions:

-Sine-wave, gabor, concentric sine-wave stimuli added.
+Sine-wave, gabor, concentric sine-wave stimuli.

 Masking and transparency added to stimuli.